Hammarberg/c2/README.md

 It's possible to copy, modify or extend parts of c2lib and place those modifications in your local directory to override.
 ## Include files & search order
 Additional include search paths can be added with one or multiple `--include <path>` or `-i <path>`.
-This works for both pre-processor includes as well as incbin or c2 file system.
+This works for both pre-processor includes as well as incbin and c2 file system.

 It searches the explicitly set paths first followed by the include folders in c2lib.
 # Defined targets / Templates